Meet the Team

 Lead Interpretive Guide

-Frank Marsden is a founding member of the Eden Mill Nature Center in Pylesville, MD.
-He brings more than 40 years of experience as a naturalist, instructor, guide, trip organizer, and nature photographer.
-He has led wilderness canoeing trips to Algonquin National Park in Canada, taught rock climbing, led caving expeditions and was a skydiving enthusiast with more than 100 jumps.
-For excitement these days, Frank likes to stand still in the woods and take photographs.
+I am a founding member of the Eden Mill Nature Center in Pylesville, MD.
+I have more than 40 years of experience as a naturalist, instructor, guide, trip organizer, and nature photographer.
+I have led wilderness canoeing trips to Algonquin National Park in Canada, taught rock climbing, led caving expeditions and was a skydiving enthusiast with more than 100 jumps.
+For excitement these days, I like to stand still in the woods and take photographs of the natural world.

 Heidi Schreiber-Pan, Curriculum Consultant